I.B. + M.A. DE LANDE LONG

 MAPs - Multiplexer Access Points

-Telecommand packets from different sources may be multiplexed together so that they share one Virtual Channel.
+Telecommand SDUs from different sources may be multiplexed together so that they share one Virtual Channel.
 This is accomplished by using Multiplexer Access Points (MAPs).

-The Telecommand Encoder Shell and Telecommand Decoder Shell support the use of up to 64 MAPs on each Virtual Channel.
+The Telecommand Encoder Shell and Telecommand Decoder Shell support up to 64 MAPs on each Virtual Channel.
 The MAP configuration is set at run time.

 In the Telecommand Encoder Shell, the input for the MAPs is multiplexed onto the Virtual Channel using a FIFO algorithm.